 How Endometriosis Is Diagnosed

-Approximately 10% of reproductive-age women — nearly 9 million in the United States — have endometriosis.1 Despite being this common, roughly 65% of women with endometriosis are initially misdiagnosed with something else, from IBS to anxiety to "just bad periods."14
+Approximately 10% of reproductive-age women — nearly 9 million in the United States — have endometriosis.
+Despite being this common, many women with endometriosis initially receive a different diagnosis, from IBS to anxiety to “just bad periods.”
+Research consistently documents diagnostic delays driven by symptom overlap with other conditions and the absence of a reliable non-invasive test.

 Why Endometriosis Takes So Long to Diagnose

-A systematic review of over 28,000 patients found that diagnosis takes 5 to 12 years from the time symptoms begin.1 In one large primary-care survey, the average person saw five doctors before receiving a diagnosis, with nearly six years passing between the first doctor visit and a confirmed diagnosis.4
+Research documents that diagnosis takes 5 to 12 years from the time symptoms begin.
+In one large primary-care survey, the average person saw five doctors before receiving a diagnosis, with nearly six years passing between the first doctor visit and a confirmed diagnosis.

 Pain is normalized

-Most women with endometriosis report that their pelvic pain started during adolescence.2 But painful periods are often dismissed as "just part of being a woman" — by family, by friends, and by doctors.
-Major endometriosis reviews identify the normalization of menstrual pain by both patients and healthcare providers as one of the most significant barriers to timely diagnosis.56
+Most women with endometriosis report that their pelvic pain started during adolescence.
+But painful periods are often dismissed as “just part of being a woman” — by family, by friends, and by doctors.
+Major endometriosis reviews identify the normalization of menstrual pain by both patients and healthcare providers as one of the most significant barriers to timely diagnosis.

-What most articles miss: The delay isn’t just about doctors not knowing enough.
-Research shows that patients themselves wait an average of nearly 3 years before seeking care, often because they’ve been taught that severe period pain is normal.4 The problem starts before you ever walk into a clinic.
+The delay isn’t just about doctors not knowing enough.
+Research shows that patients themselves wait an average of nearly 3 years before seeking care, often because they’ve been taught that severe period pain is normal.
+The problem starts before you ever walk into a clinic.
 If you’re trying to figure out whether what you’re experiencing crosses the line, see our guide on how to tell bad period pain from endometriosis.

 Imaging often misses lesions

 Standard imaging is excellent at finding certain types of endometriosis — but not all of them.
-Transvaginal ultrasound detects ovarian endometriomas (cysts) with about 93% sensitivity, but its sensitivity drops to roughly 65% for superficial peritoneal lesions, which are the most common form of the disease.1 Many women are told "your ultrasound is normal" and assume that means they don’t have endometriosis.
-That conclusion is not supported by the evidence — we unpack this in more detail in can you have endometriosis with a normal ultrasound or MRI?.
+Transvaginal ultrasound detects ovarian endometriomas (cysts) with about 93% sensitivity, but its sensitivity drops to roughly 65% for superficial peritoneal lesions, which are the most common form of the disease.
+Many women are told “your ultrasound is normal” and assume that means they don’t have endometriosis.
+That conclusion is not supported by the evidence — we unpack this in more detail in the section below on why normal imaging does not rule out endometriosis.

 Medical gaslighting in women’s pain

-Research describes a "tetrad" of factors driving diagnostic delay: nonspecific symptoms, no reliable biomarker, lack of public awareness, and — critically — practitioners who dismiss or inadequately investigate symptoms.2 A 2021 Lancet review noted that women "often report having difficulty articulating their symptoms or feeling that their symptoms are inappropriately normalised."6
+Research describes a “tetrad” of factors driving diagnostic delay: nonspecific symptoms, no reliable biomarker, lack of public awareness, and — critically — practitioners who dismiss or inadequately investigate symptoms.
+A 2021 Lancet review noted that women “often report having difficulty articulating their symptoms or feeling that their symptoms are inappropriately normalised.”

-What other blogs get wrong: Many articles frame the diagnostic delay as purely a medical knowledge gap.
-It’s not.
-Systematic reviews show that provider-related factors — including misdiagnosis and symptom dismissal — are a statistically significant driver of delay, independent of how much training a clinician has.6 This is a systemic problem, not just an individual one.
+The diagnostic delay isn’t purely a medical knowledge gap.
+Systematic reviews show that provider-related factors — including misdiagnosis and symptom dismissal — are a statistically significant driver of delay, independent of how much training a clinician has.
+This is a systemic problem, not just an individual one.

 The Diagnostic Process Step by Step